aabbtree77/aabbtree77-projects/README.md

 A multilingual website for a lawyer who speaks nine languages.
 Static HTML, Tailwind CSS, [gomarkdown](https://github.com/gomarkdown/markdown), porkbun.com, and github pages.

-This project was an eye opener about what the SEO and a fair search mean in practice as this was a rewrite of an older web site with similar data and the same domain extension ".eu".
+This project was an eye opener about what the SEO and fair search mean in practice:

-- [http://www.lawlt.eu/](http://www.lawlt.eu/) - Built around 2012, no HTTPS with a "not secure" mark, most of the data is under PHP "CMS Made Simple".
-Google was paid to advertise it on Google Ads from time to time.
+- [http://www.lawlt.eu/](http://www.lawlt.eu/) - Built around 2012, no HTTPS, most of the data is inside PHP CMS called "CMS Made Simple".
+Google was paid to advertise it on search from time to time.

-- [https://lawtrust.eu/](https://lawtrust.eu/) - Built in 2024, HTTPS, there is more data and all of it directly inside HTML hosted on github.com, inside a payment-free repo.
+- [https://lawtrust.eu/](https://lawtrust.eu/) - Built in 2024, HTTPS, similar data and all of it directly inside HTML hosted on github.com.
 Github is owned by Microsoft.
 Google was never paid to advertise it.

-Google search for "lawyer vilnius": lawlt.eu - Page 3, lawtrust.eu - No results in the first twelve (!) pages.
+Google search for "lawyer vilnius": lawlt.eu - Page 3, lawtrust.eu - no results!

 Bing's identical search: lawlt.eu  - Page 11, lawtrust.eu - Page 1!